CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 # MELEE WEAPONS:

 ## To-Hit Value
 The "to_hit" value of an object represents the base likelihood that it will solidly strike an enemy during an attack.
-This can then be modified by martial arts, skills, proficiences, ect to get your final chance to hit.
+This can then be modified by martial arts, skills, proficiences, ect... to get your final chance to-hit.

 For basic objects it isn't important to get a perfect value since it's highly unlikely for players to use that item as a weapon.
 These items start at '-2' and if you wish, you may go through the categories and manually calculate the to-hit value based on the object's physical properties, then enter the number directly in the format "to_hit": -2, (or whatever number you have decided on).